ETaylor2/EngDesignVI/Lab_2.md

 # Lab 2
-  - I pledge by my honor that I have abided by the Stevens HOnor System
+  - I pledge by my honor that I have abided by the Stevens Honor System

-## Introduction
+## Command Line & Terminal